kolofordjango/kolo/vscode-extension-changelog.md

 [![vscode extension version](https://img.shields.io/visual-studio-marketplace/v/kolo.kolo?label=VSCode%20extension)](https://marketplace.visualstudio.com/items?itemName=kolo.kolo)

+## 1.17.0
+_2022-04-24_
+- Right clicking on a frame span in the "Frames" tree in the sidebar will now let you directly open the pane that shows information about call, return, and locals information.
+Previously you could only access this pane by clicking on an inline codelens
+- The frame span pane now includes navigation links which let you easily navigate to the parent and children of the current framespan.

 ## 1.16.0
 _2022-04-15_
 - The frame visualisation (otherwise known as the sun chart ☀️) now includes SQL queries to give you insight into where your code is interacting with the database